Accessibility Statement

 4. Check trees on your property

 Look up: It sounds like a cliché, but cats do get stuck in trees!
 Check all the trees and bushes around your property, even the ones that appear uncomfortable to you.
 (Think pine trees, thorny bushes, and more.)
 Your cat could have followed a bird up a tree or a small critter into a bush.
-Or, she could have simply panicked and tried to find a protective natural enclosure.
+Or, they could have simply panicked and tried to find a protective natural enclosure.

 5. Go door-to-door in your neighborhood